 There are both costs and benefits to land development.
 New developments are a sign of economic growth and prosperity, as they provide housing, increased jobs, and economic revitalization.
 On the other hand, new developments can place burdens on existing infrastructures and services, resulting in increased congestion, commute times, and air and noise pollution.
 Increasingly, development may also be at the expense of farmland and open fields.

 High-density areas, high-density populations

 A high-density area is defined here as one with 1,000 or more residents per square mile.
 Since 2000, Virginia has seen its high-density areas increase in percentage, in population and in land area.
-In 2010, 72.2 percent of Virginia's population lived in high-density areas, compared to 68.9 percent in 2000.
+In 2010 (latest data available), 72.2 percent of Virginia's population lived in high-density areas, compared to 68.9 percent in 2000.
 The population rate in these high-density areas also increased: from 3,811.5 per square mile in 2000 to 3,947.7 in 2010.
 Finally, the amount of land taken up by high-density areas increased as well: from 3.2 percent to 3.7 percent of the Commonwealth’s total acreage.

 Since 2000, the population rate in low-density areas -- those with fewer than 1,000 residents per square mile -- increased slightly from 57.6 to 58.5 people per square mile.

 High-Density Land since

 / Change in % of Population

 in High-Density Areas

 |Change in % of High Density Acreage|

 |28% / + 2.5%||-